Anishshetty124/skill-swap/Readme.md

 -----

-SkillSwap: A Modern Skill Exchange Platform
+skill4skill: A Modern Skill Exchange Platform

 A feature-rich, full-stack web application built on the MERN stack where users trade skills and knowledge using a virtual credit system.